-An initial random sample of ten percent of the grapevines in the prospective propagating block will be collected, mapped and tested using the Sample Collection Protocol in Appendix 4 for Leafroll 1 and 3 (GLRaV 1 and GLRaV 3), Red Blotch Virus (GRBV) and Pinot Gris Virus (GPGV) (see Appendix 3) by an Approved Lab.
+An initial random sample of ten percent of the grapevines in the prospective propagating block will be collected, mapped and tested using the Sample Collection Protocol in Appendix 5 for Leafroll 1 and 3 (GLRaV 1 and GLRaV 3), and Red Blotch Virus (GRBV) (see Appendix 3) by an Approved Lab or other CGCN-RCCV approved agent.
 If the rate of positive tests is below approximately 15%, CGCN-RCCV and the nursery will proceed to full testing of the propagation block(s) as described below.
-Blocks testing more than 15% positive for virus infection are not economically viable for the purpose of this program.
+Blocks testing more than 15% positive for virus infection are not deemed economically viable for the purpose of this program.

-Approved nursery participants in CGCN-RCCV's Long Term Certification Program that wish to use CGCN-RCCV certified G2 or G3 material under the Interim Verification Program are given an exemption from pre-screening in the Interim Verification Program as long as the certification status of this material is maintained according to the Long Term Certification Standard (G2 material only: CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 - Appendix 6, G3 material: CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 and CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 and CGCN-RCCV Certification Program, Option 1.0).
+Approved nursery participants in CGCN-RCCV's Long Term Certification Program that wish to use CGCN-RCCV certified G2 or G3 material under the Interim Verification Program are given an exemption from pre-screening in the Interim Verification Program as long as the certification status of this material is maintained according to the Long Term Certification Standard (G2 material only: CGCN-RCCV Certification Program, Option 1 protocols - Appendix 6, G3 material: CGCN-RCCV Certification Program, Option 1 protocols and CGCN-RCCV Certification Program, Option 2 Protocols).
 CGCN-RCCV certified G2 or G3 material is given an equivalent status to that of the CGCN-RCCV verified material.